projectestac/wordpress-koko-analytics/readme.txt

 Tags: analytics, statistics, stats, privacy, counter Requires at least: 6.0
 Tested up to: 6.7
-Stable tag: 1.5.0
+Stable tag: 1.7.2
 License: GPL-3.0-or-later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html
-Requires PHP: 7.3
+Requires PHP: 7.4

 Privacy-friendly and efficient analytics for your WordPress site

 == Description ==

-Koko Analytics is a privacy-friendly, simple and lightweight analytics plugin for WordPress.
-It does not use any external services, so data about your visitors is never shared with any third-party.
-No visitor specific data is collected, only aggregated counts.
+Koko Analytics is a privacy-friendly website analytics plugin for WordPress.
+It does not use any external services, so no data is shared with any third-party.
+Nothing specific to any individual visitor is collected, only aggregated counts.

 Stop sharing visitor data with third-party companies who also happen to sell ads.

-Stop unnecessarily slowing down your website.
+Stop slowing down your website with large tracking scripts.
+Liberate your website analytics!

-Koko Analytics lets you focus on the important metrics, while respecting the privacy of your visitors.
+[Koko Analytics](https://www.kokoanalytics.com/) lets you focus on the important metrics, while respecting the privacy of your visitors.

+You can view a [live demo of Koko Analytics here](https://www.kokoanalytics.com/?koko-analytics-dashboard).

 ### Features